Deepakraj1402/Deepakraj1402/README.md

 Here are some of my projects:

 1. [Online Dessert Management System](#) - Developed using HTML, CSS, JavaScript, PHP, and MySQL.
-2. [Leukemia Diagnosis using Deep Learning Approach](#) - Utilized Python and Machine Learning.
-3. [Encrypting Images using Triple DES encryption and ECDSA](#) - Created using Python and Networking.

 ## Hobbies